nswapnil31/Predictive-Analytics-for-Business/Project 1_Problem Solving with Advanced Analytics/README.md

-# Predictive-Analytics-for-Business-Nanodegree
-Predictive Analytics for Busines co-created by Alteryx and Tableau

-Problem Solving with Advanced Analytics Course
+# Project 1 : Problem Solving with Advanced Analytics

 ## The Problem: